-- Growing sales of the existing products in our portfolio, including by identifying new growth opportunities; - · Acquiring additional marketed specialty products or products close to regulatory approval to leverage our existing expertise and infrastructure; and - · Pursuing targeted development of a pipeline of post-discovery specialty product candidates.
+- Growing sales of the existing products in our portfolio, including by identifying new growth opportunities; - · Acquiring additional marketed specialty products or products close to regulatory approval to leverage our existing expertise and infrastructure; and - Pursuing targeted development of a pipeline of post-discovery specialty product candidates.

 On January 23, 2014, pursuant to a tender offer, we became the indirect majority shareholder of Gentium S.p.A., or Gentium, thereby acquiring control of Gentium on that date.
 In February 2014, we completed a subsequent offering period of the tender offer, resulting in total purchases pursuant to the tender offer of approximately 98% of the fully diluted voting securities of Gentium.
-In June 2014, we acquired a further 1.7% interest in Gentium for cash consideration of \$17.5 million, resulting in an aggregate acquisition cost to us of \$993.7 million, comprising cash payments of \$1,010.8 million offset by proceeds from the exercise of Gentium share options of \$17.1 million.
+As of September 30, 2014, we had acquired a further 1.8% interest in Gentium for cash consideration of \$17.8 million, resulting in an aggregate acquisition cost to us of \$994.0 million, comprising cash payments of \$1,011.1 million offset by proceeds from the exercise of Gentium share options of \$17.1 million.
 Please see Note 2 for additional information regarding our acquisition of Gentium, which is referred to in this report as the Gentium Acquisition.

 Throughout this report, unless otherwise indicated or the context otherwise requires, all references to "Jazz Pharmaceuticals," "the registrant," "we," "us," and "our" refer to Jazz Pharmaceuticals plc and its consolidated subsidiaries.
+Throughout this report, all references to "ordinary shares" refer to Jazz Pharmaceuticals plc or dinary shares.